-In reality this is how much damage needs to be done for a weapon to hit the bridge through the ships armor.
+In reality this is how much damage needs to be done for a weapon to hit the bridge through the ship’s armor.
 This ship does have an auxiliary bridge.
-Even if both of the bridges is destroyed, the ship can still be piloted from engineering but ship is -3 to dodge and all weapon systems will be at local control.
+Even if both of the bridges are destroyed, the ship can still be piloted from engineering but ship is -3 to dodge and all weapon systems will be at local control.
 Weapon hits near the bridges that do not penetrate the ships integrity can injure crew members on or near the bridge.
 Destruction of the support structure of the bridge will remove the main bridge section from the rest of the ship.
 The auxiliary bridge is buried in the main section of the ship and is not effected.

 Depleting the M.D.C. of the main body will put the Battlecruiser out of commission.
 All internal systems will shut down, including life support and internal gravity.
 The ship itself will be an unsalvageable floating wreck.